Hube2/acf-options-page-adder/readme.txt

 == Changelog ==

+= 3.5.1 =
+* fixed bug, titles being removed from all other post types

 = 3.5.0 =
 * Changed default redirect value to false
 * Added admin column for "Save To"